FrostEagle07/Python-Simple-Communication/README.md

 # Python-Simple-Communication
-Two simple python script creating a server and a client for easy communication between computers
+Two simple python script creating a server and a client for easy communication between computers (!
+You must allow the other computer through your firewall or the connexion will fail !)

 What you will have to specify for the client application:
 - Server adress to connect